SimformSolutionsPvtLtd/react-native-audio-waveform/README.md

 cd example && npx react-native-asset
 ```

+> Note: If link-assets-manifest.json file already exists then make sure to delete that before running npx react-native-asset command.

 This command will add our example audio sample files to the iOS bundle so that we can access them inside the iOS app.

 ```sh